 Great streets as seen here on this page have wide sidewalks with shops to browse and places to grab a bite to eat.
 They have street trees, awnings, places to sit, quaint signage, and greening elements.

 STREETSCAPE

-The relations of buildings to the street and pedestrian amenities (including wide sidewalks, street trees, landscaping, lighting, signage, bicycle racks, and street furniture) help create an inviting and vibrant streetscape.
+How buildings relate to the street and pedestrian amenities including wide sidewalks, street trees, landscaping, lighting, signage, bicycle racks, and street furniture all help create an inviting and vibrant streetscape.

 Ideal Streetscape